-The convened IRB and/or the results from the subcommittee will be reviewed at a convened IRB meeting.
+Final review determinations and/or the results from the subcommittee will be reviewed at a convened IRB meeting.
 When there is a finding of non-compliance, the IRB's possible actions could include, but are not limited to:

 - 1. Request a correction action plan from the investigator - 2.
-Verification that participant selection is appropriate and observation of the actual informed consent - 3.
-An increase in data and safety monitoring of the research activity - 4.
+Request verification that participant selection is appropriate and observation of the actual informed consent - Request an increase in data and safety monitoring of the research activity - 4.
 Request a directed audit of targeted areas of concern - 5.
 Request a status report after each participant receives intervention - 6.
 Modify the continuing review cycle - 7.
 Request additional investigator and staff education - 8.
-Notify current subjects, if the information about the non-compliance might affect their willingness to continue participation - 9.
+Request that the investigator notify current subjects, if the information about the non-compliance might affect their willingness to continue participation - 9.
 Require modification of the protocol - 10.
 Require modification of the information disclosed during the consent process - 11.
 Require current participants to re-consent to participation - 12.
 Require additional information be given to past participants - 13.
-Suspend the study (see below) - 14.
-Terminate the study (see below) - 15.
+Suspend the study - 14.
+Terminate the study - 15.
 Defer to the Research Integrity Officer and the Institutional Official